jeffhsta/projects-boilerplate/README.md

-# JavaScript - TypeScript template applications
+# Applications boilerplace

-This repo has a few applications templates which may core the most usage of JavaScript and TypeScript (at least for me).
+This repo has a few applications boiler which may cover what I use or wish to use.

-The goal is to have a scenario for AWS lamdbda functions and Dockerized applications.
+The stacks covered already are:

+- AWS lambda functions with TypeScript
+- Express with Typescript

+Wish but still missing:

+- Elixir with Cowboy, Ecto, ExMachina, Mox (without Phoenix)
+- Kotlin with Ktor
+- AWS CDK for ECS setup